collective/collective.recipe.backup/src/collective/recipe/backup/README.txt

     using plone.recipe.zope2instance, we check if that has a blob-storage option and use that as default.

+blob-storage
+    Alternative spelling for the preferred blob_storage, as plone.recipe.zope2instance spells it as blob-storage.
+Pick one.

 backup_blobs
     Backup the blob storage.
-This requires the blob-storage location to be set.
+This requires the blob_storage location to be set.
     True by default.
-TODO: maybe only warn if no blob-storage is set, at least if no blob-storage option can be found in an instance/zeoclient part.
+TODO: maybe only warn if no blob_storage is set, at least if no blob_storage option can be found in an instance/zeoclient part.

 blobbackuplocation